-PARKING STRIP: That portion of street right-of-way that is unpaved and which is located between the back of a curb and the street right-of-way line which is coincident with the property line.
+PARKING STRIP: The portion of the street right-of-way between the back of the curb, or in cases where there is no curb, the edge of the roadway, and the abutting property line.
 Such strip provides right-of-way for the installation of public utilities (typically gas and water lines), street signs, street lights, sidewalks, driveways, traffic control devices, fire hydrants, street furniture, street trees and other ancillary uses.
 The parking strip should not be confused with parking lanes that are often provided for as part of street pavement.
-(Check Green Book published by Kansas Highways for definition of parking strip.)
+Sometimes referred to as a "planted Strip."
+(Check "Green Book" published by Kansas Department of Transportation for definition of Parking Strip.)

-PEDESTRIAN WAY: A non-motorized trail or path that
+PEDESTRIAN WAY: A non-motorized trail or path intended primarily for foot traffic and located on an easement or right-of-way.